rxl7906/ToolShare/README.md

 ## Getting Started

 1. Download zip file.
-2. Check root directory of web app to see if a "db.sqlite3" file is there.
+2. Open terminal and change directory to root directory of web app.
-If so, delete it.
+3. Type in "python manage.py syncdb" and a new database file will be created.
-3. Open terminal and change directory to root directory of web app.
-Type in "python manage.py syncdb" and a new database file will be created.
-Then fill in the requested info.
+4. Fill in the requested info.
-4. In a web browser, type in "localhost:8000".
+5. In a web browser, type in "localhost:8000".

 ## License